 Below are some of the treatments that may or may not be offered on the NHS, depending on your circumstances.
 For more expensive treatments, your dentist may need to apply to your local NHS Trust for approval, which will delay the process slightly.

-Most people would choose white composite fillings over silver amalgam fillings because of the obvious aesthetic benefit.
-Some people also prefer to avoid amalgam because of its mercury content, although it has been shown to be perfectly safe for filling teeth.
+Most people would choose white composite fillings over silver amalgam because of the obvious aesthetic benefit.
+Some people also prefer to avoid amalgam because of its mercury content, although it has been shown to be perfectly safe for repairing teeth.

-However, NHS dental charges only cover white fillings for the front teeth, where the filling will be in a clearly visible position.
-For back teeth, it’s likely you’ll only get silver fillings on the NHS.
+However, NHS dental charges only cover white fillings for the front teeth, where it will clearly visible.
+For back teeth, it's likely you'll only get silver fillings on the NHS.

 You may find it doesn't cost that much extra to pay for a white filling privately – it depends how large it is.
 Ask your dentist about your options and check out our guide to tooth fillings for more information about the pros and cons of different types.

-Again, you have the option of paying for private treatment if you would prefer a different type of crown.
+Again, you have the option of paying for private treatment if you would prefer a different type of material.

 Adults usually aren't covered for orthodontic work on the NHS.
 Exceptions may be made in cases of severe malocclusion which hasn't been treated in childhood, for whatever reason, but even then treatment is limited to fixed metal braces.
 If you're considering getting braces to straighten your slightly wonky teeth, expect to pay for them yourself.

 The plus side of paying for your own braces is you have the freedom to choose a less noticeable style such as clear, lingual or invisible braces.
 You can read all about the different types of braces for adults here.